Anton Bruckner: Early life

-Music was a part of the school curriculum, and Bruckner's father was his first music teacher.
-Bruckner learned to play the organ early as a child.
+Music was part of the school curriculum, and Bruckner's father was his first music teacher.
+Bruckner learned to play the organ as a child.
 He was very dedicated to the instrument just as he was later in life in composing, often practising for 12 hours a day.
 He entered school when he was six, proved to be a hard-working student, and was promoted to upper class early.
 While studying, Bruckner also helped his father in teaching the other children.
 After Bruckner received his confirmation in 1833, Bruckner's father sent him to another school in Hörsching.
 The schoolmaster, Johann Baptist Weiß, was a music enthusiast and respected organist.
 Here, Bruckner completed his school education and refined his skills as an organist.
 Around 1835 Bruckner wrote his first composition, a Pange lingua – one of the compositions which he revised at the end of his life.
 When his father became ill, Anton returned to Ansfelden to help him in his work.

 Teacher's education

 Bruckner's father died in 1837, when Bruckner was 13 years old.
 The teacher's position and house were given to a successor, and Bruckner was sent to the Augustinian monastery in Sankt Florian to become a choirboy.
 In addition to choir practice, his education included violin and organ lessons.
 Bruckner was in awe of the monastery's great organ, which was built during the late baroque era and rebuilt in 1837, and he sometimes played it during church services.
-Later, the organ was to be called the "Bruckner Organ".
-Despite his musical abilities, Bruckner's mother sent her son to a teaching seminar in Linz in 1841.
+From October 1840 to July 1841, Bruckner undertook further training at the teacher-training school in Linz.
+His teacher of harmony and choral singing was August Durrnberger, who became a friend and would later persuade Bruckner to take up the role of a cathedral organist.

-After completing the seminar with an excellent grade, Bruckner was sent as a teacher's assistant to a school in Windhaag.
+After completing the seminar with an excellent grade, Bruckner was sent as an assistant teacher to a school in Windhaag.
 The living standards and pay were appalling and Bruckner was constantly humiliated by his superior, teacher Franz Fuchs.
 Despite the difficult situation, Bruckner never complained or rebelled; a belief in his own inferiority was to remain one of Bruckner's main personal traits during his whole life.
-He stayed at Windhaag from age 17 to 19, teaching subjects that had nothing to do with music.
+He stayed at Windhaag from age 17 to 19, teaching general subjects.